80000v/Mobile-Forum/README.md

 Then visit the install/table.php the table in the database is setup

-Note : Be sure to open the Apache ReWrite function .
+Note : Be sure to open the ReWrite function .

 ###Use